Kudzo90/Kudzo90-Students-Pass-Fail-Predictor-1/README.md

 ## Student Pass/Fail Prediction System

-A machine learning-powered early warning system that predicts student pass/fail outcomes based on historical performance trajectories.
+A machine learning-powered early warning system that predicts student pass/fail outcomes based on historical performance trajectories in Mathematical Literacy.
 This system enables educators to identify at-risk students early in the academic year, providing crucial time for intervention and support.

 ---